System of a Down Biography

 Despite the fact that the members have been more or less working on their own lately, Shavo Odadjian recently told Launch Radio Networks that System of a Down is "alive and well.
 We're just not working together right now.
 We kind of like split up at first, but you know, we're brothers, man, we'll take bullets for each other.
 So it's like, you kind of miss each other after a while and you, one guy makes the first move, then another starts making phone calls....this is a juggernaut, man.
 System of a Down is my lifeline.
 It'll never go away.
 We could not make a record for 10 years — that's not gonna happen, but I'm just saying we could — and we'll come back strong."

 (In May 2006, the band announced they were going on hiatus.
-Daron Malakian has confirmed the break will probably last a few years, but it was Shavo who in an interview with Guitar magazine said it will last at least 3 years, but insists that the band would not be splitting up.
+Daron Malakian confirmeded the break would probably last a few years, but it was Shavo who in an interview with Guitar magazine said it would last at least 3 years while insisting that the band would not be splitting up.
 He told MTV, "We're not breaking up.
 If that was the case, we wouldn't be doing this Ozzfest.
 We're going to take a very long break after Ozzfest and do our own things.
 We've done System for over ten years, and I think it's healthy to take a rest." ~ wikipedia.org)